NefariousTechSupport/Runes/Docs/SkylanderFormat.md

 ### Vehicle

 The full purpose of "Last platform identifier" bytes are quite unknown.
 When the figure is written to by Skylanders SuperChargers Racing, all of these are set to 00.
-When the figure is written to by Skylanders SuperChargers (mainline), all of these a`re set to 0F.
+When the figure is written to by Skylanders SuperChargers (mainline), all of these are set to 0F.

 | St_Off | Block  | Bl_Off | Type                   | Description
 |--------|--------|--------|------------------------|---------------